trumanpvt/AwesomeProject/README.md

 For IOS/Android.

+This is my sandbox application.

+Stack:
-This is my sample application, my first experience in React Native + Typescript + MobX.
-For backend i'm using Firebase.
+- React Native + Typescript + MobX
+- Firebase

 Features:
 - SignUp/SignIn with login/password or with OAuth (Google/Facebook)